Why get an office fit out?

 If your current workspace is really dilapidated, there may be a need to rebuild its shell before embarking on the category B fit out.
 This can be a sensible option if, for example, you wish to change the mechanical and electrical systems to improve efficiencies.

-You can find out more about the types of fit out and what they involve on this FAQs page.
+You can find out more about the types of fit out and what they involve in our guide to cat a and cat b fit outs.

 How long will the fit out take?